miniblog/engine/doc/features.md

 ## Installation

-- No database required.
-Articles are written in Markdown with a sprinkling of JSON; pop those files in the content directory in your project and you're done.
+- No database required: all content is stored in text files comprising minimal [JSON](https://en.wikipedia.org/wiki/JSON) and [Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)-formatted text.
 - Requires only tech that's readily available in basic hosting packages.
-- Installation is quick, with very little configuration&mdash;take a look at the [installation instructions](installation.md) to see what we mean.
+- Installation is quick, with practically zero configuration&mdash;take a look at the [installation instructions](installation.md) to see what we mean.

 ## Website